Skip to Content

 Since you can’t yet get out there and plant anything yet, make a plan.
 What will you be planting?
 Does your garden need a bit of moving around?
 Planning a redesign of your flower beds?

-Spend some time in your catalogs and place some orders for summer seed and bulbs.
+Spend some time in your catalogs and order summer seeds and bulbs.

 4. Prepare garden soil

-If you haven’t pulled out your veggies and the end of last season, now it’s time to get them out.
+If you haven’t pulled out your veggies at the end of last season, now it’s time to get them out.

-Then dig your beds, add some compost (horse manure is good) and mix it in with your soil.
-With the spring rains, the compost will seep deeper into your garden beds and get them ready for a good growing season.
+Then dig your beds, add some compost (horse manure is good), and mix it with your soil.
+With the spring rains, the compost will seep deeper into your garden beds and prepare them for a good growing season.

 5. Prepare your garden tools

-Get your garden tools out of the storage shed, and make sure they are in working condition.
-Some may need to be sharpened, some may need to be replaces, and some may even be missing 😛
+Get your garden tools out of the storage shed, and ensure they are in working condition.
+Some may need to be sharpened, some may need to be replaced, and some may even be missing.

 Make a list of what tools you need for this garden season and take inventory.
 If you’re missing something, buy it now and be ready.